 While venture investing has generated billions of dollars for investors and their institutions and created millions of jobs over the years, the economic impact of venture-backed companies has been even more far-reaching.
-Many venture-
+Many venturebacked companies have scaled, gone public, and become household names, and at the same time have generated high-skilled jobs and trillions of dollars of benefit for the US economy.

-A 2015 study, The Economic Impact of Venture Capital: Evidence from Public Companies,3 analyzed the impact venture-backed companies, as a subset of all US public companies founded between 1974 and 2015, have had on the economy.
+A 2015 study, The Economic Impact of Venture Capital: Evidence from Public Companies, analyzed the impact venture-backed companies, as a subset of all US public companies founded between 1974 and 2015, have had on the economy.
 The study found that of the 1,339 US companies that went public in that period, 556 (or 42%) are venturebacked.
 These 556 companies represent 63% of the market capitalization and 85% of total research and development.

-At the end of 2019, venture-backed companies accounted for the five largest publicly traded companies by market capitalization in the US: Apple (\$1.29 trillion), Microsoft (\$1.20 trillion), Alphabet (\$920.3 billion), Amazon (\$920.2 billion), and Facebook (\$585 billion).4
+At the end of 2019, venture-backed companies accounted for the five largest publicly traded companies by market capitalization in the US: Apple (\$1.29 trillion), Microsoft (\$1.20 trillion), Alphabet (\$920.3 billion), Amazon (\$920.2 billion), and Facebook (\$585 billion).